livingdocsIO/documentation/content/reference-docs/document/document-design/directives/link.md

 A link directive generates a user interface in Livingdocs to enter a link or select a document reference.
 It can only be defined on `<a>` tags.
 If you want to set a link on an image for example, just wrap the `<img>` tag in an `<a>` tag and add a doc-link directive on the `<a>` tag.

+If you select a link by document reference, the shown search dashboard is the same as for [Inline Links](https://docs.livingdocs.io/reference-docs/project-config/editor-settings/#inline-links)

 ## Example

 ```js